 It wasn't the prettiest of appearances, but Kimbrel was able to convert his 39th save in 43 tries on Wednesday against the Mets.
 He is now the proud owner of a 1.73 ERA and 0.94 WHIP while maintaining a 84:24 K:BB rate over 52.0 innings.
 Although he has struggled to match last year's dominance, Kimbrel remains an elite ninth inning option the rest of the way.
 ANALYST: Matthew Beck

-Russell Martin went 1-for-4 with a solo home run against the Rays on Saturday.
+Albert Pujols went 1-for-4 with a home run on Wednesday night against the Astros.